gvwilson/sdxpy/src/vm/index.md

 There was still a lot of magic in our interpreter in [%x interp %], so this chapter builds something that mimics real hardware more closely.
 If you want to dive deeper,
-have a look at the game [%i "Human Resource Machine" "Human Resource Machine" url="human_resource_machine" %].
+have a look at the game [%i "Human Resource Machine" url="human_resource_machine" %].

 ## Architecture {: #vm-arch}